ccdcoe/CDMCS/Suricata/unix-socket/README.md

 suricatasc
 ```

 Note that Suricata would create unix socket regardless of runmode.
-However, explicit unix socket mode has a few benefits.Many were already mentioned in last paragraph, but this runmode will also enable commands that are unavailable in other runmodes.
+However, explicit unix socket mode has a few benefits.
+Many were already mentioned in last paragraph, but this runmode will also enable commands that are unavailable in other runmodes.

 Most importantly, you will be able to feed PCAPs along with respective output folders directly to Suricata process running in userspace.
 Great for network forensics